-Originally, barite powder was to be transported in the support vessel dry bulk tanks.
-The dry powder was then to be brought to deck using dry compressed air then mixed with seawater in blender units.
-Pre-determined volumes of the slurry would then be pumped into the towheads structure tubulars whilst offshore from the back deck of the vessel.
-The anticipated offshore timescale to complete the operation was scheduled for 28 days.
+As part of the wider contract in 2016, Altus Intervention was required to provide engineering, equipment and personnel to complete the ballasting operations of the towheads on the Catcher, Varadero and Burgman bundles once in position offshore.
+Originally, barite powder was to be transported offshore in the dry bulk tanks of the support vessel.
+The dry powder was then to be transferred to deck, using dry compressed air and then mixed with seawater in blender units.
+Pre-determined volumes of the slurry would then be pumped (using diesel driven pumps) into the towhead structure tubulars via a downline.
+The anticipated offshore timescale to complete the operation in this way was scheduled to take 28 days.

-The towhead ballasting project was successfully completed in a quarter of the anticipated timescale due to the Altus Intervention team challenging convention to provide an innovative solution to our client that would result in major cost reductions.
+The towhead ballasting project was successfully completed in a quarter of the anticipated timescale due to the Altus Intervention team challenging convention and providing an innovative solution which resulted in major cost and time reductions.

 The, now standard, pumping operation utilising the pre-mixed slurry resulted in significant savings to the client through a reduction in vessel hire time and a greatly reduced equipment spread.
 Due to the reduction in equipment spread, the mobilisation times were reduced and the number of personnel required to carry out the work was also reduced – all contributing to the overall savings.
 Further to the reduction in costs and durations, the HSE risk was reduced with the exposure to dust and chemicals being minimised due to the chemicals being contained in an enclosed system.